-Bea Mahieu is a Principal Consultant with 20 years experience in the delivery of policy advice to research and innovation policymakers at the EU, national and regional levels.
-Her key expertise is in the analysis, evaluation and impact assessment of research and innovation governance systems, policies and programmes – at European and national level.
+Bea Mahieu is a Partner with over 20 years of experience in the delivery of policy advice to research and innovation policymakers at the EU, national and regional levels.
+Her key expertise is in the analysis, evaluation and impact assessment of research and innovation governance systems, policies and programmes.

 Bea is born in Belgium and has the Italian nationality.
 Before joining Technopolis Group she was Head of the International Business Unit at Databank, an Italian competitive intelligence company (based in Milano), and Director of International Programmes at Inventa, a Czech management consultancy (based in Prague).
 She holds a Masters degree in Slavic Philology from the University of Ghent (Belgium) and a Postgraduate Certificate in Czech Literature from the Charles University in Prague (Czech Republic).
 She is fluent in Dutch (mother tongue), English, Italian, French, and Czech, and has a good understanding of German and Spanish.